• soil, microbiota, microbial inoculant

 “We want to expand the plantation that can produce sustainably in a well-conditioned soil environment by using CHITOSE’s original technology which converts waste to raw materials.”

-Southeast Asian palm plantations holds 85% share of the world’s palm oil market.
-However, the actual situation is severe due to the high damage done to the soil in order to gain a higher yield in a short time, which is causing various blights or obstacles to continuous cropping by the pathogenic bacteria from losing microbial balance in the soil.
-Thus, we established a way to produce microbial materials that suppresses the target pathogenic bacteria by using our original composting technology that recycles agricultural organic wastes, which traditionally can only be disposed.
-Now, we are developing, producing, and marketing of the microbial materials in collaboration with palm plantation.
+Southeast Asian palm plantations hold 85% share of the world’s palm oil market.
+However, the reality is harsh: in pursuit of short-term yields, heavy strain is placed on the soil, disrupting the microbial balance and resulting in various diseases caused by pathogens as well as continuous cropping issues.
+Thus, we established a way to produce microbial materials that suppress the target pathogenic bacteria by using our original composting technology that recycles agricultural organic wastes, which is traditionally discarded.

 By aiming to create a new plantation system that cultivates crops while enriching the bacterial flora of the soil, we are expanding the creation of sustainable economic value.